OrbitRush/auto_Sci-hub_Chrome_extensions/README.md

 Auto-modify the url to load Sci-Hub page with your article.

-The official Auto Sci-hub of chrome extensions have been ban and unable to used, this is unofficial Chrome extensions but can use.
+The official Auto Sci-hub of chrome extensions have been ban and unable to used.
+This version is unofficial, which modified from **Auto Sci-hub version 1.6** but can use.

 ## How to use
 **1.** Download the CRX file to your computer for the Chrome extension you want to install.